anderson-aristotle/ruby-array/README.md

 ### Lab: Push and Pop Story

-Create [bin/story.rb](bin/story.rb).
-In this file, tell a story (of your choice) involving multiple characters that enter and leave the story.
+In [bin/story.rb](bin/story.rb), tell a story (of your choice) involving multiple characters that enter and leave the story.
 These characters should be held in an array and should be added to and taken out of the story using the `push`, `pop`, `shift` and `unshift` methods.
 Practice using string concatenation while printing your story by only referring to your characters from their held array (i.e., no hardcoding of names that exist in the array).
-One these requirements are met, feel free to implement more creative string and array methods into your story.
+Once these requirements are met, feel free to implement more creative string and array methods into your story.

 For example: